amakarewicz/2023-DTU-MLOps-Object-Detection/reports/README.md

 >
 > Answer:

 We used DVC for version control of our data.
 Furthermore we also made use of google cloud storage for our data.
-In the end we did not have multiple versions of data and did therefore not use the version control that much, but we were able to set it up for further usage. <br>
+In the end we did not have multiple versions of data and did therefore not use the DVC version control that much, but we were able to set it up for further usage.
+We also tested that it worked smoothly in case it was needed further on. <br>
-DVC and cloud storage is both beneficial for version contral and in projects where data is transformed and storage in different formates it is useful to have the version contral set up.
+DVC and cloud storage is both beneficial for version contral and in projects where data is transformed and storage into different formates it is useful to have the version contral set up.
+Version control also gives the possibility to go back if any changes should be changed back later on.

 ### Question 11